rodrigolive/ask-on-slack-mcp/README.md

 ### `ask_the_boss_on_slack`

-Main tool for asking questions to humans via Slack.
+**Purpose**: Main tool for asking questions to humans via Slack when you need information that only they would know.

+**When to use**: Use for preferences, project-specific context, local environment details, non-public information, or when you have doubts.
+Only use this tool when you really need human input.

 **Parameters:**
-- `question` (string): The question to ask the human.
+- `question` (string): The question to ask the human boss.
 Be specific and provide context.

 **Example:**
 ```json